Simulated-annealing decoder for the XZZX code with greedy-matching initialization

-For all values of $N_\beta$ in Figs.\ \ref{fig:conv_pure_error_depo}--\ref{fig:conv_pure_error_biased1_10_1}, `Greedy matching (different)' is the highest accurate, followed by `Greedy matching (same)', while the `Boundary' method is the least accurate.
-The causes of these accuracy differences are considered as follows: \begin{itemize} \item Whereas the `Boundary' method ignores the actual error probabilities $p_x$, $p_y$, $p_z$, the `Greedy matching (same)' and `Greedy matching (different)' methods take $p_x$, $p_z$ (but not $p_y$) into account.
-Consequently, the initial error configuration produced by `Greedy matching (same)' is typically more similar to the actual error configuration than that produced by the `Boundary' method.
-Thus, the `Greedy matching (same)' method is more accurate than the `Boundary' method. \item The `Greedy matching (different)' method may produce a different initial error configuration for each SA.
-It leads to numerous variations of initial configurations, increasing the chance of reaching lower-energy states and thereby reducing the logical error rate. \end{itemize}
+In Figs.\ \ref{fig:conv_error_configuration_depo}--\ref{fig:conv_error_configuration_biased1_10_1}, for all plotted values of $N_\beta$ and for all noise biases, `Greedy matching (different)' consistently yields the lowest $R_\mathrm{L}$ among the three methods, followed by `Greedy matching (same)', while the `Boundary' method performs worst.
+We attribute these accuracy differences to the following factors: \begin{itemize} \item The `Boundary' method ignores the error probabilities $p_x$, $p_y$, and $p_z$, whereas `Greedy matching (same)' incorporates $p_x$ and $p_z$ through the weights $\tilde\alpha_x$ and $\tilde\alpha_z$.
+As a result, `Greedy matching (same)' yields a bias-informed starting configuration. \item The `Greedy matching (different)' method randomizes the tie-breaking among equal-distance pairs, generating diverse initial configurations across runs.
+This diversity increases the chance of reaching lower-energy configurations and thereby reduces the logical error rate. \end{itemize}